 Drugs including Adderall, Vyvanse, and Ritalin are prescribed to treat Attention Deficit Disorder (ADD) and Attention Deficit Hyperactive Disorder (ADHD).
-However, a black market for these drugs has grown on college campuses in recent years, including at UNC.
-Some students are turning to these “study drugs” under the mistaken belief that these drugs will provide a magic fix that will help them stay focused, improve efficiency, and better their grades during periods of high stress.
+Off label use for these drugs has grown on college campuses in recent years, including at UNC.
+Some students turn to study drugs under the mistaken belief that they will magically fix their problems – helping them stay focused, improve efficiency, and improve grades during periods of high stress.

 Why does it seem like everyone is doing it?

 Beyond dangerous physical side effects, there may be academic and legal consequences of the misuse of study drugs as well.
-Misusing study drugs violates UNC’s drug and alcohol policy (link this), as well as the law.
+Misusing study drugs violates UNC’s drug and alcoho policy, as well as the law.
 Those who are caught misusing study drugs can be subjected to suspension, fines, or even jail time.

-While study drugs can improve focus and motivation to study, a study conducted by the National Institute on Drug Abuse found that students who abuse prescription stimulants actually have lower GPAs in high school and college than those who don’t.
+While study drugs can improve focus and motivation to study, a study conducted by the National Institute on Drug Abuse found that students who abuse prescription stimulants actually have lower GPAs in high school and college than those who don’t abuse stimulants.

 What can I do to increase concentration and focus without using study drugs?